R3Conclave/conclave-samples/cordapp/README.md

 }
 ```

 The method `receiveMail` contains the enclave logic.
-You can code your business requirements in the `receiveMail method`.
+You can code your business requirements in this method.
 In the example above, the enclave reverses a string and returns the result back with the sender name if the party is not anonymous.
 The mail parameter contains some metadata, and the data which is going to be processed by the enclave.
 The call [`mail.getBodyAsBytes()`](https://docs.conclave.net/api/-conclave/com.r3.conclave.mail/-enclave-mail/index.html#-2025980493%2FFunctions%2F-654294413) returns
 the data to be processed by the enclave.
 As mentioned before, the `identity`